QPLheriotwatt/QPLheriotwatt/_pages/quantum sensing.md

 **Quantum sensing in bio-chemistry and Healthcare.** We are very interested in applying spin-based quantum sensing to study interesting processes in surface chemistry and biology.
 If interested, you can for example read the Roadmap on Nanoscale Magnetic Resonance Imaging we co-authored with other leading international groups in this exciting field.
 We are working on this topic as part of the newly-established “UK Quantum Hub for Biomedical Research” (Q-BIOMED).
 Stay tuned for more information about this work!

-**Quantum Learning Systems** - We are developing quantum sensing tools by adding self-optimising algorithms that adapt measurement settings in real time, cutting down the long data acquisition times.
+**Learning Quantum Learning** - We are developing quantum sensing tools by adding self-optimising algorithms that adapt measurement settings in real time, cutting down the long data acquisition times.
 See more: [Link]({{ site.url }}{{ site.baseurl }}/research/learning-quantum-systems)